gnikyt/basic_shopify_api/README.md

   # returns the following:
   # RestResult(
   #   response=The HTTPX response object,
-  #   body=A dict of JSON response,
+  #   body=A dict of JSON response, or None if errors,
-  #   errors=A dict of error response or None for no errors,
+  #   errors=A dict of error response (if possible), or None for no errors, or the exception error,
   #   status=The HTTP status code,
   #   link=A RestLink object of next/previous pagination info,
   #   retries=Number of retires for the request